jameshickman/document_processor/docs/PGVECTOR_SETUP.md

 | Ollama | `nomic-embed-text` | 768 | Alternative |
 | Ollama | `all-minilm` | 384 | Smaller, faster |

-**Important**: The database schema is configured for 1536 dimensions by default (OpenAI).
-If using a different provider/model, you may need to update:

-- `api/models/embedding.py`: Change `Vector(1536)` to match your model's dimensions
-- `migrations/001_add_pgvector_support.sql`: Change `vector(1536)` to match
+**Important**: The database schema now supports **variable dimensions** - you can use any embedding provider without schema changes.
+The system:

+- Stores each embedding's dimensions in the `dimensions` column
+- Automatically detects provider/model changes
+- Regenerates embeddings when switching providers
-However, PGVector supports variable dimensions per row, so mixing models is technically possible (though not recommended for consistency)
+- Allows mixing different embedding models (though not recommended for consistency)

+No manual schema updates are needed when changing embedding providers.

 ### Chunk Size and Overlap